Contest prep for bodybuilding.

 I have personally experienced 6 contest preps in my career but I have overseen many more than that including the winner of the 2019 Ms. Natural Philadelphia Johanna Blume.

-Unfortunately there are many ridiculous myths in the game about contest prep training.
-The are all are totally unconscionable.
+Unfortunately there are many ridiculous myths in the game about contest prep for bodybuilding.
+They all are totally unconscionable.

 Some of these ridiculous myths are: